JuliaLang/julia/doc/src/manual/performance-tips.md

 Keeping the time taken to load the package down is usually helpful.
 General good practice for package developers includes:

 1. Reduce your dependencies to those you really need.
-2. Consider organizing any extended package functionality that is dependent on particular dependencies into [package extensions](@ref) that can serve optional functionality depending on whether the user's environment (or the package depending on yours) has those particular dependencies.
+Consider using [package extensions](@ref) to support interoperability with other packages without bloating your essential dependencies.
 3. Avoid use of [`__init__()`](@ref) functions unless there is no alternative, especially those which might trigger a lot of compilation, or just take a long time to execute.
 4. Where possible, fix [invalidations](@ref) among your dependencies and from your package code.